-Failure to communicate a private offer to the CMVM is considered to be a less serious offence and therefore subject to administrative fines that may vary between EUR 2,500 and EUR 500,000.
+Failure to communicate a private offer to the CMVM is considered to be a less serious offence and therefore subject to administrative fines between EUR 5,000 and EUR 1,000,000.

 Additionally, certain additional sanctions may be imposed on those responsible for any offence:

-- 1. Apprehension and loss of the object of the offence, including the benefit obtained by the infringer; - 2.
-Temporary suspension or disqualification of the exercise by the infringer from the profession or the activity to which the offence relates; - Disqualification from the exercising the functions of administration, management, control, supervision and, in general, representation of any financial intermediary within the scope of any or all activities of intermediation in securities or other financial instruments; - Publication by the CMVM of the sanction imposed in view of the offence, at the expense of the infringer and in places suitable for the accomplishment of the aims of general prevention of the legal system and protection of securities or other financial instruments markets; - 5.
-Revocation of the authorisation or cancellation of the registration necessary for the performance of the activities of financial intermediation in securities or in other financial instruments.
+- Apprehension and loss of the object of the offence, including the benefit obtained by the infringer; - 2.
+Temporary suspension or disqualification of the exercise by the infringer from the profession or the activity to which the offence relates; - Disqualification from the exercising the functions of administration, management, control, supervision and, in general, representation of any financial intermediary within the scope of any or all activities of intermediation in securities or other financial instruments; - Publication by the CMVM of the sanction imposed in view of the offence, at the expense of the infringer and in places suitable for the accomplishment of the aims of general prevention of the legal system and protection of securities or other financial instruments markets; - Revocation of the authorisation or cancellation of the registration necessary for the performance of the activities of financial intermediation in securities or in other financial instruments.